 Top Rated 4K Ultra HDTVs

 What is OLED?

-When electricity is applied through them they emit light which glows either red, green, or blue.
+When electricity is applied through them they emit light that glows either red, green, or blue.

 Most OLED televisions are only a couple of millimeters thick.
-OLED TVs are incredibly thin because each pixel is its own light source.
+OLED TVs are incredibly thin because each pixel is its own source of light.

 These televisions are thinner than LED TVs because no back-lighting is required.